uselagoon/lagoon/docs/using-lagoon-advanced/graphql.md

 Update the production environment within a project:

 !!!
-Note
+Warning
-    Important: This requires a redeploy in order for all changes to be reflected in the containers.
+    This requires a redeploy in order for all changes to be reflected in the containers.

 ```graphql title="Update production environment"
 mutation editProjectProductionEnvironment {